AnandPap/API-JSON-file-to-CSV-conversion/README.md

-Example of fetching "Top Rated Movies" using TMDB API but it can be expanded to any type of API with slight change in functions used for fetching and dataset formation.
+Example of fetching "Top Rated Movies" using TMDB API but it can be expanded to any type of API with slight change of functions used for fetching.